opensumi/docs/docs/develop/module-apis/editor.en.md

 onDidCurrentEditorGroupChanged: Event<IEditorGroup>;
 ```

-The event that the current editorGroup changed
+The event of current editorGroup changes

 ##### `editorGroups`